 Finding and Indentifying Dung Beetles

-Identifying dung beetles to species can be very difficult and often requires microscopy and an expert to do so.
+Identifying dung beetles to genus level is easy to do, see figure 1 below, but identifying to species level is more difficult and often requires microscopy and an expert to do so.

 When searching for dung beetles, the first thing you need is dung.
-You can perform a manual search by simply pulling apart dung and seeing what emerges, however there are other methods which are more effective for sampling dung beetles.
-When sampling dung, there are many other invertebrates you may come across.
+You can perform a manual search by simply pulling apart dung and seeing what emerges, however there are other methods too, such as the flotation method (see below).
+When sampling dung, there are also many other invertebrates as well as dung beetles that you may come across.
 See what else you can find in dung

 Disclaimer: When surveying for dung beetles, we strongly advise that you wear gloves, and wash your hands and any equipment you use, to reduce the risk of spreading diseases between farms.

 The colour of dung beetles can be very variable and may be an unreliable feature to use for identification.
 As a starting point, we would recommend that you categorise any dung beetles you find to genus or family (Aphodiines, Onthophagus and Geotrupidae).
 Firstly, you should separate dung beetles by size, the largest individuals (over about 13mm) will only be Geotrupidae.
 The next feature you should look at is the general shape, with Onthophagus beetles being generally more rounded, and Aphodiines beetles tending to be longer and pill-shaped (see figure below).

 Figure 1 General representation of the three groups of dung beetles with body shape for Onthophagus and Aphodiines illustrated above.

 Given that the majority of Aphodiine beetles are dwellers, and Onthophagus or Geotrupidae beetles are tunnellers, simply identifying dung beetles to these three families can provide very useful information